Indigenous education: Spirituality

-The educators in this study worked on a daily basis to respect, plan, and learn about parent beliefs and values so they can create a community culture linked to school curriculum.
+The educators in this study worked on a daily basis to respect, plan, and learn about parents' beliefs and values so they can create a community culture linked to the school curriculum.

-Similar to the previous study mentioned, Vaughn (2016) conducted a multiple case study of four Native American teachers and two European American teachers at Lakeland Elementary.
+Similar to the previous study mentioned, Vaughn conducted a multiple case study of four Native American teachers and two European American teachers at Lakeland Elementary in 2016.
 The participants were asked to draw from influences, relationships, and resources of the local tribe, local and state practices, and knowledge of effective pedagogies to co-construct knowledge.

 At the time this study was conducted, Lakeland Elementary was failing to meet No Child Left Behind's yearly progress in reading.
-State officials would come to observe teachers, unannounced, to make sure they were teaching the mandated literacy curriculum.
+State officials would come to observe teachers unannounced to make sure they were teaching the mandated literacy curriculum.
 This required the teachers to follow the literacy program, even though the curriculum seldom met the individual and specific linguistic and cultural needs of the majority of Native American students at the school.

-So the researcher focused on two questions.
-The first one being, “In what ways did these teachers approach developing a curriculum to support their students’ social, cultural, and linguistic needs?”
-One theme that came up was “pedagogical re-envisioning”, which are pedagogies and understandings of culturally responsive teaching to address writing and understand that each student has individual needs.
-With understanding this, teachers are able to give students the opportunity to include oral storytelling so students have their own personal twist on their learning.
-The second question was “What shifts in teachers’ pedagogical practices resulted from this collaboration?"
-Four themes came up; cultural resources, working with community, multimodal approaches, and integrating students’ experiences and interests from their lives outside of school into the curriculum.
-By addressing these four themes, teachers were able to re-envision how curriculum can meet individual needs for many Native American students without leaving out their interests, culture, or resources.
+The researcher focused on two questions, the first one being, "In what ways did these teachers approach developing a curriculum to support their students' social, cultural, and linguistic needs?"
+One theme that came up was "pedagogical re-envisioning", which refers to the pedagogies and understanding of culturally responsive teaching to address writing, along with the understanding that each student has individual needs.
+With such an understanding, teachers can let students include oral storytelling to personalize their learning.
+The second question was "What shifts in teachers' pedagogical practices resulted from this collaboration?"
+Four themes came up; cultural resources, working with the community, multimodal approaches, and integrating students' experiences and interests from their lives outside of school into the curriculum.
+By addressing these four themes, teachers were able to re-envision how curricula can meet individual needs for many Native American students without leaving out their interests, culture, or resources.

 Holistic approach to learning

 Holistic education focuses on the "whole picture" and how concepts and ideas are interrelated, then analyzes and makes meaning of certain ideas.
 This form of education is beneficial for all students, especially Indigenous students.
 Traditionally, Indigenous forms of learning were/are holistic in nature, focusing on interconnections with context (especially culture, nature, and experiences).

-According to a study by Stevenson et al. (2014), challenges that arise with using technology consistently can stem from a weak relationship between spending time outdoors and environmental knowledge and behavior in middle school aged students in North Carolina.
+According to a 2014 study, challenges that arise with using technology consistently can stem from a weak relationship between spending time outdoors and environmental knowledge and behavior in middle school-aged students in North Carolina.
 This weak relationship may be due to a change in relationship between children and nature.
 Instead of children having a natural interaction with nature, outdoor activities are based on organized sport or technology.